 Best for: Mainstream radio Mandopop with Western lift

 Write a bilingual radio-pop lyric.
 Theme: first love.
 Structure: [Verse 1 ZH] [Pre-chorus EN] [Chorus ZH] [Verse 2 ZH] [Pre-chorus EN] [Chorus ZH].
+Mandarin sections in Chinese characters.
 Pre-chorus is the lift before each chorus.
 Mood: bright sweet.
 60 bars.
-Provide pinyin under each Mandarin line.
+Provide pinyin under Mandarin lines as a reference.

 6. ZH narrative verse / EN tagline chorus